A photographic series of environmental portraits captured during the global Coronavirus (COVID-19) pandemic.

 Lisa T.

-I work in healthcare with people who have compromised immune systems, and am walking into the next weeks and months with trepidation.
-I'm frightened of making a patient sick if I pick up the virus and don't know.
-I'm frightened of how overwhelmed our health system is likely to become.
-I'm angry at the choices the federal government has made around COVID-19.
+I’m a 46-year-old from Melbourne, living alone.
+I work part-time and am also a master’s student.
+I work in healthcare with people who have compromised immune systems, and I’m walking into the coming weeks and months with trepidation.
+I’m frightened of making a patient sick if I unknowingly carry the virus.
+I’m frightened of how overwhelmed our health system is likely to become.
+And I’m angry at the choices the federal government has made around COVID-19.

-There are 2 items I'd like to hold - a Buddha statue gifted to me representing my spiritual practice which will help me live moment to moment, and Behrouz Bouchani's book, No Friend but the Mountain, to remind me what real isolation is.
+There are two items I’d like to hold — a Buddha statue gifted to me, representing my spiritual practice and helping me live moment to moment, and No Friend but the Mountains by Behrouz Boochani, to remind me what real isolation truly is.

 Axl M.

-Im a 25 year old originally from the Gold Coast, I was lucky enough to just secure full time work prior to the rapid spread of the virus.
-I’m living with four others who like me are so grateful and lucky enough to be working from home at this time.
-The item in my hand is a gift from a friend for my Birthday last October, it’s a Patti smith book that I now have the time and patience to finish, it’s things like this that will get me through.
+The item in my hand is a gift from a friend for my birthday last October — a Patti Smith book that I finally have the time and patience to finish.
+It’s small things like this that will get me through.

 Bob D.